-1. Always connect the power cord last, and always remove it before adding, removing or changing any hardware components.
+- Always connect the power cord last, and always remove it before adding, removing or changing any hardware components.
 Make sure that you install the processor into the CPU socket before you install the CPU heatsink.

-2. If you buy a CPU separately, make sure that you use an Intel-certified multi-directional heatsink only.

-3. Make sure to install the system board into the chassis before you install the CPU heatsink.

-4. When receiving a system board without a processor pre-installed, make sure that the plastic CPU socket cap is in place, and none of the socket pins are bent; otherwise, contact your retailer immediately.
+Also, be sure to install the system board into the chassis before you install the CPU heatsink. - Make sure that the processor wattage (TDP) does not exceed the maximum rating for the motherboard.
+Also, check that it is within the rating limits of the heatsink and chassis to ensure proper cooling and operation.
+Refer to the chassis manual for more information. - If you buy a CPU separately, make sure that you use an Intel-certified multidirectional heatsink only. - 4.
+When receiving a server board without a processor pre-installed, make sure that the plastic CPU socket cap is in place and none of the socket pins are bent; otherwise, contact your retailer immediately.

-- 5. When you have one CPU, be sure to install the CPU in Socket 1 first. - 6.
-Refer to the Supermicro website for CPU support and updates.